 But the palm is not necessarily like the heel in the bomb.
 It should stick out a little further on a wrist if we want to be really good at handstand walks.
-But yeah, so yeah, that’s pretty much the premise, you just keep leaning forward just a little bit, basically weight over your knuckles, fluctuating between your fingertips and your palm just trying to stay away from the pond as much as possible.
-Now, the other question that you asked about falling over, I’ve got this concept I call the 50% rule.
+But that’s pretty much the premise, you just keep leaning forward just a little bit, basically weight over your knuckles, fluctuating between your fingertips and your palm just trying to stay away from the pond as much as possible.
+The other question that you asked about falling over, I’ve got this concept I call the 50% rule.
 And we talked about this last time.

 Static Handstands and Walking

 Don’t think so.
 Dig a little deeper now.
 And I’ll tell you.

 So the example I use is to say I’m in my garage.
 And my neighbor’s got dogs that just bark at any noise.
 And I’ve got to say a four by four post.
 And I’m just trying to lift one end and get it to balance upside down or balance on its end.
 Right.
 So I toss it up and it comes back down to my hands.
 I toss it up again, and it comes back down my hand.
 So I know that I’m not throwing it up hard enough.
 Have you followed me on this so far?
 So I’m trying to tip it upward.
 Now, if I throw it too far, I know it’s gonna fall over and hit the ground, the dogs next door gonna freak out and the neighbors gonna be yelling, and it’s just the horrible things in my mind upsetting my pleasant time.
 And basically, that’s what it comes down to with a handstand is like people, people want to kick to the handstand, they really want to get upside down.
 But they won’t.
 So they’ll just keep kicking and kicking.